jezd-7588/pre-commit-starter/README.md

 ## Getting started

 1. clone this repo
-2. CD to the repo where you want to set up pre-commit
+2. CD to the local repo where you want to set up pre-commit
 3. run `bash ./install.sh`